RolePlay: World Premiere Reviews

 "No one had expected a third Alan Ayckbourn premiere this summer, least of all his company of actors, but the modern master is on a roll, writing plays as fast as he is losing weight.

-RolePlay was such a late addition to Ayckbourn's Damsels In Distress season that it could be given only a short opening burst, but it will return for a second spell in November?
+In fact, RolePlay was such a late addition to Ayckbourn's Damsels In Distress season that it could be given only a short opening burst, but it will return for a second spell in November?

 With three plays in quick succession, each to be performed on the same set by the same cast, part of the joy this summer has been to watch the now familiar performers take on different roles - and that includes Roger Glossop's set design of a plush if anonymous Docklands apartment in London.